niltoncalegari/n2hub/README.md

-# BattleBit Server Status & Leaderboard
+# N2-HUB Status & Leaderboard

 A web application to monitor specific BattleBit Remastered servers and maintain a scoreboard between Russia and USA.